-- (c) The Society, along with most other CASs in the province of Ontario, has been named as a third party in a class action suit against the Hospital for Sick Children claiming general and punitive damages as a result of an alleged negligence and injuries.
-The action seeks \$200,000,000 in general damages and \$250,000,000 in punitive damages plus interest and costs. - (d) The Society was served with a statement of Claim on November 8, 2019 claiming the following damages: General damages for pain and suffering in the amount of \$350,000.00; general damages for loss of future income in the amount of \$500,000.00; general damages for future care costs in the amount of \$150,000.00; special damages in the amount of \$500,000.00; aggravated damages in the amount of \$100,000.00; punitive damages in the amount of \$1000,000.00.
+- (a) The Society, along with most other CASs in the province of Ontario, has been named as a third party in a class action suit against the Hospital for Sick Children claiming general and punitive damages as a result of an alleged negligence and injuries.
+The action seeks \$200,000,000 in general damages and \$250,000,000 in punitive damages plus interest and costs. - (b) When the Society filed its Statement of Defence in the class action suit it made a crossclaim for contribution, indemnity and relief with respect to any amount, including interest and costs, for which the Society may be found responsible or liable or may have to pay, to the class in this action, as well as costs of defending the action.
+The claimant counterclaimed against the Society.

-The claims, other than the ones described in b) and d), are covered by the Society's liability insurance which would not however cover special, punitive, aggravated and exemplary damages, if any were to be awarded.
+The claims are covered by the Society's liability insurance which would not however cover special, punitive, aggravated and exemplary damages, if any were to be awarded.
 Management intends to defend the claims.
 The outcome of these legal actions in not determinable as at the date of the audit report.
 Management would seek support from the funder in the event special, punitive, aggravated and exemplary damages are awarded.

-It is not possible to determine the amount of the damage, if any, that will be assessed against the Society for the above claim, other than that noted above.
+It is not possible to determine the amount of the damage, if any, that will be assessed against the Society for the above claims.
 Accordingly, no provision for the possible losses have been included in these financial statements.